maixezer/KUPaypal/README.md

 <h3>Scenario Create payment</h3>
 <h4>Main Success Scenario and steps</h4>
-1. User choose product from Merchant's website.
+1. Customer choose product from Merchant's website.
-2. User proceed and check out.
+2. Customer place order and check out.
 3. Merchant's website will send order id, merchant email, total amount to create payment in our service.

+<h4>Precondition</h4>
+  Merchant email is exist in kupaypal system.(merchant have an account to validate a payment and get his/her money.)

 <h4>Extensions</h4>
 2a.
-Total amount is minus value
+Total amount has negative value
     .1 Merchant have to resend his/her data to our service.

 <h4>Trigger</h4>
-  User selects to checkout via "Ku paypal"
+  Customer selects to checkout via "Ku paypal"

 <h4>Guarantee</h4>
-  Merchant create a payment so customer can authorize/accept it.
+  Merchant create a payment so customer can accept it.

 <h2>2.
-Accept a payment (funds transferred)</h2>
+Accept a payment (funds held wait for merchant validation)</h2>
 After merchant's website create a payment.
-Customer want to pay that payment, customer just GET a authorize path to accept/authorize payment.
+Customer want to pay that payment, customer just GET a acception path to accept a payment.
   * Primary Actor: Customer
   * Scope: Payment System
   * Level: Very High
-  * Story: Customer authorize a payment, service system hold his/her balance to wait merchant come and validate a payment.
+  * Story: Customer accept a payment, service system hold his/her balance to wait merchant come and validate a payment.

 <h3>Scenario Accept a payment</h3>
 <h4>Main Success Scenario and steps</h4>
-1. User retrieve a payment information from merchant's website e.g. list of item, total price.
+1. Customer retrieve a payment information from merchant's website e.g. list of item, total price.
+2. Merchant's website redirect to payment acception page.
-2. User authorize a payment.
+3. Customer accept a payment.

 <h4>Precondition</h4>
-  User is logged in to ku paypal.
-  User proceed or checkout from merchant.
+  Customer have an account in kupaypal system.

 <h4>Guarantee</h4>
-  User authorize a payment.
+  Customer accept a payment.

 <h2>3.
+Validate a payment (funds tranferred)</h2>
+After customer accept a payment, merchant come to kupaypal system and validate a payment to retrieve money.
+  * Primary Actor: Merchant
+  * Scope: Payment System
+  * Level: Very High
+  * Story: Merchant validate a payment and retrieve money to account.

+<h3>Scenario Accept a payment</h3>
+<h4>Main Success Scenario and steps</h4>
+1. Merchant go to validate path (/payment/{id}/validate) to get validation page.
+2. Merchant validate a payment.

+<h4>Precondition</h4>
+  Customer already accept a payment.

+<h4>Guarantee</h4>
+  Merchant validate a payment.

+<h2>4.
 Reverse/chargeback a payment</h2>
 If customer or merchant found that payment information is not correct or have a problem, they want to cancel/reverse this payment.
   * Primary Actor: Customer or Merchant
   * Scope: Payment System